-The first sentence shows that sayonara can be put to express goodbye or the end of something.
-While the following sentence shows that sayonara can be used as a verb suru.
+The first sentence shows that sayonara can be used to express farewell or the end of something.
+While the following sentence shows that sayonara can be used as a suru verb.

-Although some imagine that sayonara it is rare to be used, students from elementary school are told to use these words to say goodbye to the teacher.
-In many regions sayonara it is still used without a long period of absence.
+Although some imagine that sayonara it is rare to be used, students from elementary school are oriented to use these words to say goodbye to the teacher. in many regions sayonara is still used without a long period of absence.

-Jyaa ne and Mata ne - See you in Japanese
+Jyaa ne and Mata ne – Goodbye in Japanese

-The main and best way to say goodbye in Japanese is the words jyaa ne [じゃね], kill ne [またね] and its numerous variations.
-These words are equivalent to the traditional bye, flw or even Portuguese.
+The main and best alternative to saying goodbye in Japanese is the words jyaa ne [じゃね], kill it [またね] and its countless variations.
+These words are equivalent to the traditional Portuguese bye, flw or see you soon.

 - Jyaa [じゃあ] – See you;

-- Kills act of [また後で] - See you later;
+- Kill act of [また 後で] – See you later;

 - Mata kondo [また今度] – See you soon;